shengbinmeng/CarDetector/Readme.md

 CarDetetor.exe will read CarSVM.xml in its own directory.
 A usable xml file has been put in ./executable.
 If you want to train the SVM to generate CarSVM.xml again, run the SVMGenerator.exe, and pass it the path to the training set picture folder.

-Use CarDetetor.exe as the GUI directs you¡£A simple evaluation process is: select the test set picture folder, hit Detect All, then hit Evaluate when the progress bar finishes.
+Use CarDetetor.exe as the GUI directs you.
+A simple evaluation process is: select the test set picture folder, hit Detect All, then hit Evaluate when the progress bar finishes.
 The Evaluate command needs java.exe in your system path.

 #More